It is likely by now you know about Great Wolf Lodge, Niagara Falls, especially if you live within driving distance.

 Even fast food can add up to that amount quickly with 4 hungry boys!

-They also have Starbucks onsite, which was ESSENTIAL for this mom.
+They also have Starbucks coffee shop onsite, which was ESSENTIAL for this mom.

 You will not regret buying a refillable cup

 We found out late during our first trip about their refillable cup program.

 They have hundreds of Coke products available to select at Hungry as a Wolf and refills are also available at Buckets Incredible Craveables.

 My husband’s favorite combination was Vanilla Coke Zero.

 You can even fill it with your favorite Ice Drink at Bear Paw Sweets & Eats.

 Buy a cup for around $13 and refill it for your whole stay.

 MagiQuest game is a blast, but make sure you take good walking shoes